Exchange rates for card transactionsHow is exchange rate determined when I make purchases or take out cash on my card in a non-euro currency?

 How much does it cost to use the card abroad?

-When using the card in a country that has a non-euro currency, the amounts spent on purchases or taken out from an ATM are converted into euros by using the so-called wholesale exchange rate.
-OP’s currency conversion fee, which accounts for 1.95% of the amount of purchase or withdrawal, always comes on top of it.
+When using your card in a country that has a non-euro currency, the amounts spent or taken out from an ATM are converted into euros by using the so-called wholesale exchange rate.

-Visa and Mastercard have their own wholesale exchange rates that change on a daily basis.
-Which day’s rate is used to convert your card transactions into euros is determined on the basis of the date when a card transaction is transmitted to Visa or Mastercard.
-This is why different rates may be applied to purchases or withdrawals made on the same day.
-It often takes 1–3 days to transmit the information.
+Visa and Mastercard have their own wholesale exchange rates.
+The rate varies daily.
+Your card transaction will be converted into euros using the rate valid on the day when Visa or Mastercard receives your card transaction.
+This is why different rates may be applied to purchases or withdrawals you have made on the same day.
+It often takes 1–3 days to transmit the transaction information.